Criminal Records Defined

 Using Criminal Records

 From the DMV to the United States military, various agencies and organizations request criminal records for many reasons.
+Mostly, the documents are used as one facet of a more comprehensive background check, which may be required in situations such as:

 - School admittance.